perry-mitchell/perrymitchell.net/src/posts/2014-11-19-host-alias-style-dev-testing-iphone-ipad/index.md

 layout: post
 title: Host alias style dev testing on your iPhone/iPad
-excerpt: At my work, we have quite an extensive development environment setup with a number of domain aliases...
+excerpt: At my work, we have quite an extensive development environment setup with a number of domain aliases in our hosts file.
+We use a Vagrant plugin to dyn...
+slug: host-alias-style-dev-testing-iphone-ipad
+permalink: article/host-alias-style-dev-testing-iphone-ipad/index.html
 date: 2014-11-19
 updatedDate: 2014-11-19
 tags: